Perfect GUI

 Methods

-.button( parameters, callback )
+.button( parameters )

 Parameter Type Description